jdavis/jdavis.github.com/_posts/2013-05-27-difference-between-tdd-and-bdd.md

 2. The developer then runs those tests and (obviously) they fail because none of those features are actually implemented.
 3. Next the developer actually implements those tests in code.
-4. If the developer writes his code well, then the in next stage he will see his tests pass.
+4. If the developer writes their code well, then the in next stage they will see that their tests pass.
-5. The developer can then refactor his code, add comments, clean it up, as he wishes because the developer knows that if the new code breaks something, then the tests will alert him by failing.
+5. The developer can then refactor their code, add comments and clean it up, as they wish because the developer knows that if the new code breaks something, then the tests will be an alert by failing.

 The cycle can just continue as long as the developer has more features to add.
 A flowchart is given below of this cycle: